berrie-be/Serverless-Architecture-and-Cloud-Automation/README.md

   - After saving your function, manually trigger it.
   - Review the Lambda logs to identify the buckets without server-side encryption.
     <img width="802" height="550" alt="image" src="https://github.com/user-attachments/assets/77aa0c24-b2c8-4246-9784-b4cf202c80da" />

+## Assignment 4: Automatic EBS Snapshot and Cleanup Using AWS Lambda and Boto3
+### Objective: To automate the backup process for your EBS volumes and ensure that backups older than a specified retention period are cleaned up to save costs.